afex/hystrix-go/README.md

 }
 ```

-Next, we define the "fallback" function.
-This is triggered whenever the run function is unable to complete, based on a [variety of health checks](https://github.com/Netflix/Hystrix/wiki/How-it-Works).
+Next, we define the "fallback" method.
+This is triggered whenever the run method is unable to complete, based on a [variety of health checks](https://github.com/Netflix/Hystrix/wiki/How-it-Works).

 ```go
 func (c *MyCommand) Fallback(results chan hystrix.Result) {